deficollective/defiscan/src/content/protocols/lido-v2/ethereum.md

 ## Exit Window

 _Lido Governance_ is an onchain governance system that allows `LDO` holders to vote on contract upgrades and other governance matters.
-The voting period is made of 5 days, only the first 3 of which can be used to approve a proposal, with 2 additional days to object to an accepted proposal.
+The voting period lasts 5 days, only the first 3 of which can be used to approve a proposal, with 2 additional days to object to an accepted proposal.
 No _Exit Window_ is enforced once the voting period has ended.

 A system of `Easytrack` is in place for a set of pre-approved actions to be executed without requiring a quorum.
 Actions in the `Easytrack` contract have a 3-day delay which can be vetoed with more than 0.5% of the voting power.
 Different multisigs can create `Easytrack` actions which may make treasury payments, control the _Simple-DVT Module_, or settle penalties in the _Community Module_.
 The [Simple-DVT Module Committee](#security-council) has the permission to create `Easytrack` actions for the _Simple-DVT Module_, these actions include the approval of new _Node Operators_ on the _Simple-DVT Module_ and thus potentially impact user funds.
 The [Simple-DVT Module Committee](#security-council) complies with the _Security Council_ requirements, thus mitigating the respective risks.
 The `Easytrack` can be paused by the [Emergency Brakes](#security-council) multisig or by _Lido Governance_.

-Finally, there exist multiple _Emergency Actions_ which can be initiated by different Lido multisig accounts.
+Finally, multiple _Emergency Actions_ exist which can be initiated by different Lido multisig accounts.
 Any signer in the `DepositSecurityModule` can trigger the pause of all deposits without delay.
 In addition to that, the _Community Staking Module_ can be completely paused by the [Community Staking Module Committee](#security-council), this includes the registering of new _Node Operators_ and claiming rewards.

 > Exit Window score: High